 Note: as this project is investigating invertebrates, Institutional Animal Care and Use Committee (IACUC) protocols are not applicable.

-The goal of this project is to test the ability of copepods to avoid surface oil spills with and without dispersants.
-Within the constraints of this budget, detailed investigations of the dispersion (e.g., oil droplet size distribution) will not be measured at this time.
-By adding the oil at the top of the water column (with no mechanical mixing after initial high-energy preparation of dispersion in a 10-L volume) we will generate a predictable gradient in the dispersed or dissolved oil concentration with depth with and without the dispersants.
-Using video observations of free swimming copepods we will be able to 1) determine if copepods avoid the oil by limiting their vertical movement in the water column and if the copepods do limit their vertical movement 2) what concentration of oil do they avoid.
+The goal of remaining research is to test the ability of copepods to avoid surface oil spills with and without dispersants.
+Within the constraints of this budget and practicality of the research outcomes to support USCG spill response, detailed investigations of the dispersion (e.g., oil droplet size distribution) will not be measured at this time.
+By adding the oil at the top of the water column (with no mechanical mixing after initial high-energy preparation of dispersion in a 10-L volume) researchers will generate a predictable gradient in the dispersed or dissolved oil concentration with depth with and without the dispersants.
+Using video observations fully refined in prior year research, of free swimming copepods investigators will be able to 1) determine if copepods avoid the oil by limiting their vertical movement in the water column and if the copepods do limit their vertical movement 2) what concentration of oil do they avoid.

-Mixing the oil throughout the water column would not allow us to determine these threshold concentrations of oil.
-Within the constraints of the project budget, detailed investigations of the dispersion (e.g., oil droplet size distribution) will not be measured.
+Mixing the oil throughout the water column would not allow researchers to determine these threshold concentrations of oil.

-Associated research goals/tasks planned/initiated in ADAC Program Year 7:
+Associated research goals/tasks planned to complete in ADAC Program Year 7 (delayed from completion in Year 6 due to COVID-19 related closures):

-Goal 1 - Oil distribution and avoidance by copepods.
+Phase 1 - Oil distribution and avoidance by copepods.

-Task 2-5: Constructing and calibrating the copepod tower/Experiments introducing oil to the copepods..
-During the first month of this grant we will construct replicate plankton towers with sampling ports (for measuring hydrocarbon concentrations), cooling and heating mechanisms (to generate a thermocline), and install light and temperature sensors in the tanks and scaffolding for the video cameras surrounding each tank.
-Early experiments will test the speed and depth to which oil penetrates into the water column.
-The next three months, experiments will be conducted with Copepods added to the towers, and we will determine if copepods avoid the upper layer when oil is added to the surface.
-These experiments will be conducted in an un-stratified water columns.
+Task 5: Manuscript: Oil Avoidance of Copepods.
+Data generated during Phase I of this project will be synthesized in form of a manuscript for submission to a peer-reviewed scientific journal.

-Goal 2 - Measuring the impact of oil dispersants.
+Phase 2 - Measuring the impact of oil dispersants.

-Task 6-8: Effect of oil distribution with added dispersants and avoidance by copepods..
-We will test the speed and depth to which oil penetrates into the water column when dispersants are added.
+Task 6b: Experiments with Dispersed Oil: Experiments will be conducted to measure the effect of oil distribution with added dispersants on the vertical movement of copepods.
+Researchers will test the rate and depth to which oil penetrates into the water column when dispersants are added.
 Copepods will be added to the towers and we will determine if copepods avoid the upper layer when oil is added to the surface.
-These experiments will be conducted in an 0un0stratified water columns.
+These experiments will be conducted in a “un-stratified” water columns.

-Phase I and II of this project were conducted in Years 5 and 6 (see associated Table for a timeline)
+Task 7: Copepod Data Evaluation: Video-images acquired during Task 6b will be evaluated to assess the vertical movement of copepods.

+Task 8: Chemistry Analysis and Data Evaluation: Samples collected during Task 6b will be analyzed for hydrocarbon concentrations and oil droplet distribution.

-Phase III Goal 3 - Measuring the effect of water stratification (Note: this is the planned Year 7 Goal).
+Phase 3 - Measuring the effect of water stratification (Note: this is the planned Year 7 Goal).

-Task 9-11: Effect of water stratification on oil distribution and its impact on copepod distribution.
-We will establish a temperature gradient in the water column and determine if the thermocline inhibits oil and dispersants from reaching deeper into the water column, as well as copepods from swimming upwards.
-We will also test the impact on oil distribution (with and without dispersants) on copepods distribution and their mortality.
-Task 12: A manuscript will be written summarizing and synthesizing the results form Phase II and III.
+Task 9: Effect of water stratification on oil distribution and its impact on copepod distribution.
+We will perform experiments in systems with an established temperature gradient in the water column to determine if the thermocline inhibits oil and dispersants from reaching deeper into the water column, as well as copepods from swimming upwards.
+We will also test the impact on oil distribution (with and without dispersants) on copepods distribution.

+Task 10: Copepod Data Evaluation: Video-images acquired during Task 9 will be evaluated to assess the vertical movement of copepods.

+Task 11: Chemistry Analysis and Data Evaluation: Samples collected during Task 9 will be analyzed for hydrocarbon concentrations and oil droplet distribution.

+Task 12: A manuscript summarizing and synthesizing the results form Phase II and III will be written for submission to a peer-reviewed scientific journal.

-Task 13: A final report of the project will be written
+Task 13: A final report of the project will be written.

 Key Milestones.